 - Osteoarthritis is a breakdown of the cartilage inside a joint.

-- People over 45 are more at risk, but young people can be affected too.
+- People over 45 are more at risk, but younger people can be affected too.

 You might also be interested in: